 Our boy’s progress at the nursery (for children aged 6 months to 3 years) was also amazing.
 Very quick he was even speaking better than some of his classmates who were sent either to the speech therapist or to special correcting lessons after nursery hours.

-During our first years in France, our children continued talking to us in English or French until our French became “acceptable” for them.
+During our first years in France, our children continued talking to us in English or Spanish until our French became “acceptable” for them.
 Once they understood that we could follow their French they decided to speak only French despite our best efforts to keep our other languages alive.

 The worst enemy for your child’s bilingualism is YOUR Bilingualism

 Once our children became fluent in French –the community language- there was a big shift in language in our little bilingual family.
 As researchers point out, the biggest enemy for a child’s bilingualism is his own parents’ bilingualism.
-This is because as soon as they understand that their parents understand the community language –in our case French- they also understand that there is not need to make any especial effort to speak several languages at home.
+This is because as soon as they understand that their parents understand the community language –in our case French- they also understand that there is no need to make any special effort to speak several languages at home.